ptomulik/testmd/rst/README.rst

 Quick example
 -------------

-Assume we have the following directory hierarchy (the essential here is assumption that php source files are found under ``src``, also  we expect the documentation to be written-out somewhere under ``docs``)
+Assume we have the following file hierarchy (the essential here is assumption that php source files are found under ``src``, also  we expect the documentation to be written-out somewhere under ``docs``)

 .. code-block:: console